Interpretation of music in Zambia: wisdom and heart

 The thief is the heart, not the fingers

-Try to find out what is behind a certain action.
+Try to understand what lies behind a certain action.

 Amano mambulwa